johannesfelber/beamer_control/README.md

 ### Address and universe

 Per default beamer control listens on universe 1 at address 1.
-Update `address` and `universe` in dict `ola` according to your requirements
+Update `address` and `universe` in dict `ola` according to your requirements.

 ### Serial settings
 The serial settings can be updated in dict `serial`.
-The default values are used by BenQ projectors
+The default values are tested with BenQ projectors.

 ### Commands
 All commands are customizable.
 Just update `presets` according to your needs. `xrange(n, m)` defines the dmx values for this preset, the value is a string, which is sent to the projector.
 The predefined values work with most BenQ projectors.